sebastian0820/sebastian0820/README.md

-👋 Greetings, mortals!
+# Sebastian's Profile
+👋 Welcome to my profile!
 I'm Sebastian - the code sorcerer who turns caffeine into digital magic! ✨☕️
+## About Me
 - 🚀 I don't just push boundaries, I obliterate them!
 AI and I are in a committed relationship.
 - 🧠 Currently mind-melding with Generative AI and biomedical informatics.
 It's not rocket science... it's way cooler!
 - 🤝 Ready to join forces on LobeHub and other projects so epic, they'll make your keyboard tremble!